Elpeaze/alx-system_engineering-devops/0x00-shell_basics/README.md

-Prints pathname of the current working directory
+List files in a directory